Tyrone Taylor Preview, Player Props: Brewers vs. Rangers

 Tyrone Taylor At The Plate

-- Taylor is batting .192 with six doubles, four home runs and two walks.
+- Taylor has six doubles, four home runs and three walks while hitting .203.

-- Looking at the 39 games he has played this season, he's homered in four of them (10.3%), and in 3.1% of his trips to the plate.
+- Taylor has reached base via a hit in 21 games this season (of 40 played), and had multiple hits in five of those games.

-- Taylor has picked up an RBI in 25.6% of his games this year, with more than one RBI in 10.3% of his games.
+- Taylor has an RBI in 10 of 40 games this season, with multiple RBI in four of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.